longjp/rr-model/README.md

 This repository contains code for **building** templates used in [Stringer et. al. 2019](https://doi.org/10.3847/1538-3881/ab1f46).
 If you only are interested in **fitting** the templates (most likely scenario) please see [https://github.com/longjp/rr-templates](https://github.com/longjp/rr-templates).

-Please Stringer if you use this code.
+Please cite Stringer if you use this code in any published work.
 Contact James Long (jplong@mdanderson.org) if you have any questions about the code.

 ### Folders ###